Cryosphere Research Infrastructure

 Project description

-The CRYO-RI-Platform provides data and measurement infrastructure that are accessible for regional civil engineering, consulting, hydropower companies and tourism to boost their snow and ice-related operation and planning.
-The platform facilitates excellent science and offers unique possibilities to train new
+The CRYO-RI-Platform provides data and measurement infrastructure that are accessible for regional civil engineering, consulting, hydropower companies, and tourism to boost snow and ice-related operations and planning.
+The platform facilitates excellent science and offers unique possibilities to train new generations of scientists and practitioners.
+The CRYO-RI platform will advance the regional preparedness for adapting to the rapidly changing snow, ground frost, and river ice conditions.
+The CRYO-RI platform is maintained and operated in a regional collaboration between the University of Oulu and three regionally important research institutes.

 PI: Kati Anttila